Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 Reef played out his final years with the Sacramento Kings.
 After retiring in 2008, he remained with the team as an assistant coach and eventually attained a front office role.

 Those executive duties prepared the former lottery pick to serve as the NBA’s Vice President of Basketball Operations, a position he’s held since 2016.
+As of 2018, he was an MBA candidate at the USC Marshall School of Business.

 8. Marcus Camby

-Another frequently forgotten baller repping the ’96 draft is Marcus Camby.
+Another frequently forgotten baller repping the ’96 draft is former UMass star Marcus Camby.
 He was such a defensive nightmare, he earned the nickname “The Camby Man.”
 Despite injuries, which plagued seasons throughout his career, the 2007 Defensive Player of the Year still managed to lead the league in blocked shots for four years.

 Camby finally received a well-deserved retirement ceremony for his National Player of the Year and for helping the Minutemen to the Final in 2013.
 Before declaring for the NBA draft, Camby played three years at UMass.
 He had reason to celebrate in Massachusetts again in 2017, when he earned the degree he was one year away from nearly 25 years prior.